Longitudinal Wave

 2. Seismic P-Waves

-Seismic waves are energy waves that travel through the Earth, often as a result of earthquakes.
-One type of seismic wave is the P-wave (Primary wave), which is a longitudinal wave.
-They move by compressing and expanding the Earth’s surface along the direction of wave propagation.
+Seismic waves are energy waves that travel through the Earth, often due to earthquakes.
+One type of seismic wave is the P-wave (Primary wave).
+It is a longitudinal wave and moves by compressing and expanding the Earth’s surface along the direction of wave propagation.

 3. Springs

-Longitudinal waves also occur in many everyday objects, from door stoppers to musical instruments.
-When you push or pull an object that is connected to a spring, you create vibrations that travel through the medium in a longitudinal wave pattern.
+Longitudinal waves also occur in everyday objects, from door stoppers to musical instruments.
+When you push or pull an object connected to a spring, you create vibrations that travel through the medium in a longitudinal wave pattern.

 4. Ultrasound

-Ultrasound waves are a type of longitudinal wave that travels through human tissues.
-These waves are used to capture images of the inside of the body, such as viewing organs, muscles, or even a developing baby in the womb.
+Ultrasound or ultrasonic waves are a type of longitudinal wave that travels through human tissues.
+These waves capture images of the inside of the body, such as viewing organs, muscles, or even a developing baby in the womb.

 -